bablokb/circuitpython-esp32at/doc/dev_guide.md

 The `wifi`-module in this repo is a superset of the core wifi-API.
 The sample code above tests if the `at_version` attribute exists before using it.
-This will make this code also run on native wifi builds.
+This will make this code run on native wifi builds as well as systems using the modules from here.

+Note that `wifi.radio` is a singleton, there is no need to pass it around and it does not matter where you initialize it.

 For normal use, there is no need to use any of the superset methods of this module (besides `wifi.init()`).
 In fact, you should not use